Next day camp: 24-28 September 2018

 When/How do we register?

-Registration will be online and will open in late August
+Registration will be online and will open 19 August 2018.

 The prices for the camp are as shown below.
 To receive the discount for either having multiple children in the same immediate family or for choosing to drop your kids directly to the site, select the relevant code below when you register.
 (You can only apply one code at time of rego)